Polarization modes of gravitational waves in generalized Proca theory: Polarization modes of gravitational waves

 The first equation can be derived from the transverse vector part of the $i$ component of Eq. (\ref{vector perturbations equation}), which is

 The second and third equations can be derived respectively from the transverse vector parts of the $ij$ and $0i$ components of Eq. (\ref{tensor perturbations equation}):

-Perhaps one would ask why there are only two variables $\Xi_{i}$, $\Sigma_{i}$ but three equations here.
+{These equations are consistent with the results of taking Minkowski limit in Refs. \cite{Antonio De Felice,Lavinia Heisenberg5}.} Perhaps one would ask why there are only two variables $\Xi_{i}$, $\Sigma_{i}$ but three equations here.
 In fact, these three equations are not independent of each other.
 We can easily find that Eq. (\ref{vector mode equation 3}) can be obtained using Eqs. (\ref{vector mode equation 1}) and (\ref{vector mode equation 2}).
 Therefore, we only need to consider the first two.

 Using Eq. (\ref{vector mode equation 2}), we have

 It can be seen that when $\mathring{G}_{4,X}=0$, we have $\Xi_{i}=0$.
 However, from Eq. (\ref{Ri0j0 gauge invariant}), it can be seen that the gauge invariant vector that contributes to gravitational waves is only $\Xi_{i}$.
 Therefore, in this case, generalized Proca theory does not allow vector mode gravitational waves.